semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

+The GitHub repository used in a Semaphore 2.0 project is not automatically cloned for reasons of efficiency.

 The `libcheckout` script includes the implementation of a single function named `checkout()` that is used for making available the entire GitHub repository of the running Semaphore 2.0 project to the VM used for executing a